 Get access to cloud.gov

-- If you’re in GSA or EPA: You automatically have access and can log in using your agency credentials.
+- If you’re in EPA, GSA, or NSF: You automatically have access and can log in using your agency credentials.

 - If you’re in FDIC: Some FDIC staff automatically have access and can log in using agency credentials.
 If you try to log in and receive a “status message is null” error, contact the FDIC identity team to be added to the cloud.gov access group.

-- If you’re in another agency: If you have a U.S. federal government email address, you can invite yourself.
-This automatically gives you a sandbox space.
+- If you’re in another agency: If you have a U.S. federal government email address, you can sign up for access.